-- Now let $Z_i$ be continuous - $Z_i$ is the percent growth in GDP per capita from 1975 to 1998 - Is the effect of economic development for rapidly developing countries higher or lower than for stagnant economies? - We can still define the interaction:
+Now we move to a situation where we have two continuous variables interacted, so that Z_i is continuous.
+For example, Z_i could be the percent growth in GDP per capita from 1975 to 1998.
+With this variable, we might ask: Is the effect of economic development for rapidly developing countries higher or lower than for stagnant economies?
+We can still define the interaction:

-$$income_i \times growth_i$$
+$income_i \times growth_i$

-• And include it in the regression:
+And include it in the regression: